Ulhas Koravi Satyanarayan

-Ulhas Koravi Satyanarayan, mostly referred to as Ulhas KS, is an Indian professional basketball player.
+Ulhas Koravi Satyanarayan, mostly referred to as Ulhas KS (born 15 August 1998), is an Indian professional basketball player.

-As of December 2021, he has been the only Indian professional basketball player in Europe after Shahid Qureshi.
+NDTV, India TV, and The Indian Express have described him as the first Indian to sign and compete in professional basketball leagues in Europe, including the Moldovan National League Division 1 and the Serbian National Basketball League Division 1 (KLS).

+He has competed professionally in Moldova, Malta, and Serbia, and has represented India in international basketball competitions.
+He is also the Founder and President of the Ulhas YuviPep Basketball Academy (UYBA), a grassroots basketball initiative focused on player development and international exposure.

 Early life

 He is originally from Kancheepuram in Tamil Nadu.
 He started basketball at age 7.

 Basketball career

 Ulhas hails from G D Goenka Public School, New Delhi.
 He played in the Under-19 national school league and Delhi Open league, winning gold and bronze in the two tournaments.

 In 2016, he joined Westminster Business School (WBS) in Marylebone, Central London.
-He initially got selected to play in the 1st team (out of 3).
-Ulhas was pivotal in the clubs success in 2017–18, running the offense as starting point guard, leading the Westminster Dragons to their first university title in 7 years.
+He was selected to the university's first team and served as team captain during the 2017–18 season, leading the Westminster Dragons to their first university championship in seven years.

 In his 3rd year in England he played in the National Basketball League.

 After graduation from Westminster, Ulhas played in a semi-professional 3x3 basketball league 3BL in India.
 There, he played for New Delhi's team Old School Ballers and won the 2019 championship.

 In mid-2021, he started his fully professional career with Gloria of the Moldovan National Division.

 As of mid-December 2021 he was the league's second-best scorer.
 He helped his team Gloria secure the bronze medal at the 2021 Moldovan Super League, the first medal in the team's league history.

+He later competed professionally in Malta before signing with Novi Pazar in the Basketball League of Serbia.